-8.1a Describe the process by which an individual receives access to the system.
+- 8.1a Describe the process by which an individual receives access to the system?

-Access to the system is granted to VA employees and contractors by the local authority within each administrative area staff office, following the described account creation process.

-8.1b Identify users from other agencies who may have access to the system and under what roles these individuals have access to the system.
+Office of Information and Technology (OIT) documents and monitors individual information system security training activities including basic security awareness training and specific information system security training.
+This documentation and monitoring are performed through the use of Talent Management System (TMS).
+Access to the system is granted to VA clinical staffs and contractors by the local authority within each administrative area staff office. - 8.1b Identify users from other agencies who may have access to the system and under what roles these individuals have access to the system.
 Who establishes the criteria for what PII can be shared?

-VA employees and Contractors

-8.1c Describe the different roles in general terms that have been created to provide access to the system.
+VPFS uses two-factor authentication (2FA) with PIV/PIN, based on the VA's Identity Access Management Authentication and authorization method. - 8.1c Describe the different roles in general terms that have been created to provide access to the system?
 For example, certain users may have "read-only" access while others may be permitted to make certain amendments or changes to the information.

-The sites and individuals here in Austin only have READ Only Access to the Reports out on EOS Access.
-Office of Information and Technology (OIT) documents and monitors individual information system security training activities including basic security awareness training and specific information system security training.
-This documentation and monitoring is performed using TMS.
+VPFS also provides role-based access controlled by the use of security keys created for VPFS within VistA.
+VPFS users obtain access based on their roles and responsibilities.